ClusterM/pebble-topter/README.md

 **Q: Does this work with HOTP?**
 A: No, only TOTP (Time-based OTP) is supported, not HOTP (counter-based HMAC OTP).

+**Q: How many accounts can I store?**
+A: The limit depends on your watch model due to RAM constraints:
+- **Original Pebble (Aplite)**: ~20 accounts (24KB RAM)
+- **Newer models (Basalt, Chalk, Diorite, Emery)**: Up to 100 accounts

+If you experience "Out of memory" errors, try reducing the number of accounts.
+The app will display a warning if memory is insufficient.

 ## Troubleshooting